 Vladimir Mendelssohn studied viola and composition at the Music Academy in his home town, Bucharest.
 He has appeared the world over, as a soloist and chamber musician, composer and arranger and is in great demand at countless international festivals.
 Mendelssohn’s engagements have taken him to various parts of the United States, to almost every country in Europe and to Russia, Israel, Tunisia, Japan, South Korea, Hong Kong and South America and has made numerous recordings for a variety of labels.
 A prolific composer, he has produced works for solo instruments, mixed choir, symphony and chamber orchestra.
 A very popular teacher, Mendelssohn is Professor of chamber music at the Paris Conservatoire while also teaching in The Hague, Essen and Bologna.
 He has been artistic director of the acclaimed Kuhmo Chamber Music Festival (Finland) since 2005.

 Violist Kyle Miller made his concerto debut in 2005 with the Reading (Pennsylvania) Symphony Orchestra as ‘the dog’ in P.D.Q.
-Bach’s Canine Cantata, Wachet Arf!.
-Since that day, Kyle has gone on to study at the New England Conservatory, the Eastman School of Music, and The Juilliard School, the last at which he earned master’s degrees in both viola performance and historical performance.
-Kyle’s home base is New York City, and he freelances both in the Big Apple and abroad.
-A founding member of ACRONYM, Diderot String Quartet, and New York Baroque Incorporated, Kyle also has appeared in concert with Apollo’s Fire, Clarion Orchestra, the English Concert, Four Nations Ensemble, House of Time, Mercury, Quodlibet Ensemble, the Sebastians, Tafelmusik Baroque Orchestra, and Trinity Baroque Orchestra.
-Kyle was selected to be an English Concert American Fellow in 2015, and he has performed at the Carmel Bach Festival.
+Bach’s Canine Cantata, Wachet Arf!
+Kyle has since gone on to study at the New England Conservatory, the Eastman School of Music, and The Juilliard School.
+A member of ACRONYM, Diderot String Quartet, Four Nations Ensemble, and New York Baroque Incorporated, Kyle also has appeared onstage with A Far Cry, Apollo's Fire, the English Concert, the Knights, the Sebastians, Tafelmusik Baroque Orchestra, and Trinity Baroque Orchestra.
+Kyle has performed regularly at the Carmel Bach Festival and the Staunton Music Festival, and he has served as a guest artist and coach at Oberlin College's Baroque Performance Institute.
+In 2017 and 2018, Kyle wore a wig and frock coat on Broadway, where he performed in a run of Claire van Kampen's play Farinelli and the King.

-Cellist and Artist-in-Residence at the College of the Holy Cross, Jan Müller-Szeraws‘ solo-engagements have included performances with the New England Philharmonic, Boston Landmarks Orchestra, Moscow Symphony Orchestra and Orquesta Sinfónica de Chile with repertoire ranging from traditional concertos to contemporary compositions by Chou Wen Chung, Gunther Schuller, Bernard Hoffer and John Harbison.
-He is member of Trio Tremonti and contemporary music ensemble Boston Musica Viva.
-He can be heard frequently in recitals with pianists Adam Golka, Ya-Fei Chuang and Sally Pinkas.
-He has been guest professor at the Universidad Católica de Chile, a guest with the Israeli Chamber Project, as well as guest principal cellist for the Bamberg Symphony Orchestra in Germany.
-He is founder and artistic director of the Chamber Music Institute at Holy Cross in Worcester, Massachusetts.
+Cellist and Artist-in-Residence at the College of the Holy Cross, Jan Müller-Szeraws' solo-engagements have included performances with the New England Philharmonic, Boston Landmarks Orchestra, Moscow Symphony Orchestra and Orquesta Sinfónica de Chile with repertoire ranging from traditional concertos to contemporary compositions, premiering most recently the concerto version of Shirish Korde’s “Lalit” with the Richmond Symphony Orchestra.
+He is member of contemporary music ensemble Boston Musica Viva and can be heard frequently in solo and chamber music recitals across New England and abroad.
+Recently he has been pairing Bach’s Cello Suites with works by Shirish Korde in his project “Bach & Ragas”.
+He has been guest professor at the Universidad Católica de Chile, as well as guest principal cellist for the Bamberg Symphony in Germany.
+He currently teaches at the Phillips Academy and is Director of the Performance Program at the College of the Holy Cross.

-Violist Kathleen Overfield-Zook, originally from Vermont, has a multifaceted career as orchestral musician, chamber musician, pedagogue and musical entrepreneur alike.
-Kathleen, holds a Bachelor of Music and Master of Music from the University of Michigan and has had her playing described as “agile and sonorous.”
+Violist Kathleen Overfield-Zook has a multifaceted career as orchestral musician, chamber musician, pedagogue and musical entrepreneur.
+She holds a Bachelor of Music and Master of Music from the University of Michigan and has had her playing described as “agile and sonorous.”
 Having performed with the New Jersey, Delaware, Allentown, Vermont and Philadelphia Chamber Orchestras, among others, she now lives in Harrisonburg, Virginia where she continues her position of Assistant Principal Viola of the Harrisburg Symphony Orchestra and as Principal Viola of the Roanoke Symphony.
-Kathleen performs in the Cardinal Ensemble, a mixed ensemble for oboe, cello, viola and piano and recently founded the Friendly City Chamber Players, that brings relaxed performances to unlikely venues.
+Kathleen performs in the Cardinal Ensemble and recently founded the Friendly City Chamber Players, which brings relaxed performances to unlikely venues.
 She is also the violist and manager of The Bloom Trio and Event Musicians.
 As a teacher, she is on faculty at Washington & Lee University and maintains a private studio at her home.

-Minna Pensola performs extensively as a chamber musician and soloist collaborating with conductors such as Sakari Oramo, Olari Elts, Eva Ollikainen and John Storgårds.
-She is a founding member of the most internationally successful Finnish string quartet, Meta4, which took first prize at the Dimitri Shostakovich String Quartet Competition (Moscow 2004) and the Joseph Haydn Chamber Music Competition (Vienna 2007).
-Pensola is also co-founder of The Punavuori Chamber Music Society, and runs a club for classical music in her home town Helsinki.
-She teaches violin at the Sibelius Academy and has also acted as an artistic director of the Sysmä Summer Sounds Festival in Finland from 2006-2012.
-Pensola studied at the Sibelius Academy, Musikhochschule Zürich and European Chamber Music Academy (ECMA) and enjoyed valuable guidance of Kaija Saarikettu, Ana Chumachenko, Hatto Beyrle and Josef Rissin.
-She plays the Carlo Bergonzi violin (1732) kindly on loan from Signe ja Ane Gyllenberg Foundation.
+Minna Pensola performs as a chamber musician, soloist and leader.
+She is a founding member of Meta4 string quartet which is the first prize winner of the Dimitri Shostakovich String Quartet Competition (Moscow 2004) and the Joseph Haydn Chamber Music Competition (Vienna 2007).
+She is also a co-founder of The Punavuori Chamber concert series, and runs a club for classical music in her home town Helsinki.
+She acted as an artistic director for the Sysmä Summer Sounds Festival in Finland years 2006-2012.
+During the seasons 2019-2021 Pensola will work as an artistic partner of Joensuu City Orchestra.
+Minna Pensola teaches violin at the Sibelius Academy and is tutor at the European Chamber Music Academy (ECMA).
+Her own studies took her to through the Sibelius Academy, Musikhochschule Zürich and European Chamber Music Academy (ECMA).
+Minna Pensola plays a Carlo Bergonzi violin (1732) kindly on loan from Signe ja Ane Gyllenberg Foundation.

 SMF Artistic Director Carsten Schmidt enjoys a flourishing career as a pianist, harpsichordist, and conductor, and has performed widely throughout Europe, North America, and Asia.
 He has been heard in such venues as the Ravinia Festival, Kennedy Center, Carnegie Hall, the Moscow Conservatory, the Kuhmo Festival in Finland, German Mozart Festival, as well as in broadcasts worldwide.
 His repertoire ranges from the early Baroque to new works, of which he has premiered more than 100.
 He studied at the Folkwang Institute in his native Germany, as well as Indiana University and Yale.
 Among his teachers are pianists Claude Frank and Leonard Hokanson and harpsichordist Richard Rephann.
 Since 1998 he has been Professor of Music at Sarah Lawrence College in New York.